Cosmic-Coding-Community-Club/beginner-spring-boot-training/README.md

 For each practice exists an "INSTRUCTIONS.md" file that explain the goals.

-Also, there is a branch that contains practice and other branch that contains the solutions, e.g. for practice 1 exists "tech/practice-1" and "tech/practice-1-solutions".
+Also, there is a branch that contains practice and other branch that contains the solutions.

+For example, for the practice 1 exists "tech/practice-1" and "tech/practice-1-solutions".

 #### How to build and run tests